rafaelindriago/TODO-List/README.md

     php artisan key:generate

-If you wish, you can run all the test.
+If you wish, you can run all the test, but you need to install the development dependencies with Composer.

+    composer install

+And then.

     php artisan test